MarcPer/cuniculus/README.md

 Retries are enabled by default (with 8 retries) with an exponential backoff, meaning the time between retries increases the more failures happen.
 The formula for calculating the times between retries can be found in {Cuniculus::QueueConfig}, namely in the `x-message-ttl` line.
 As an example, the time between the 7th and 8th retries is roughly 29 days.

-Given a declared queue in the configuration, Cuniculus starts on RabbitMQ the corresponding base queue, in addition to its retry queues.
+Given a queue in the configuration, Cuniculus declares on RabbitMQ the corresponding base queue, in addition to its retry queues.
 As an example, let's consider the default queue `cun_default`: Cuniculus declares a `cun_default` queue, together with some `cun_default_{n}` queues used for job retries.

 When a job raises an exception, it is placed into the `cun_default_1` queue for the first retry.
 It stays there for some pre-defined time, and then gets moved back into the `cun_default` queue for execution.

 If it fails again, it gets moved to `cun_default_2`, where it stays for a longer period until it's moved back directly into the `cun_default` queue again.

 This goes on until there are no more retry attempts, in which case the job gets moved into the `cun_dead` queue.
-It can be then only be moved back into the `cun_default` queue manually; otherwise it is discarded after some time, defined as the {Cuniculus::Config.dead_queue_ttl}, in milliseconds (by default, 180 days).
+It can be then only be moved back into the `cun_default` queue manually (from RabbitMQ itself, not with Cuniculus); otherwise it is discarded after some time, defined as the {Cuniculus::Config.dead_queue_ttl}, in milliseconds (by default, 180 days).

 Note that if a job cannot even be parsed, it is moved straight to the dead queue, as there's no point in retrying.